-Daniel Block, visiting assistant professor of British literature, received his B.A. from Haverford College (magna cum laude) and his M.A. and Ph.D. from the Department of Literatures and Cultures in English at Brown University.
+Daniel Block, adjunct assistant professor of British literature, received his B.A. from Haverford College (magna cum laude) and his M.A. and Ph.D. from the Department of Literatures and Cultures in English at Brown University.

 His research and teaching interests include eighteenth- and nineteenth-century British literature and culture, poetry and poetics, the history of the novel, aesthetics, historiography and historicism, theories of emotion and affect, transatlanticism, as well as rhetoric and composition.